elishacloud/Silent-Hill-2-Enhancements/README.md

  * [AFS Packer](https://www.romhacking.net/utilities/843/) By PacoChan: Used to create the 'voice.afs' file.
  * [Aqrit's ddwrapper](http://bitpatch.com/ddwrapper.html): Includes code to read the ini config file.
  * [d3d8to9](https://github.com/crosire/d3d8to9): Includes the full Direct3D 8 to Direct3D 9 code.
+ * [DSoundCtrl](https://github.com/nRaecheR/DirectSoundControl): Includes code from DirectSoundControl for GetOSVersion and GetVersionReg functions.
  * [DxWnd](https://sourceforge.net/projects/dxwnd/): Includes code from DxWnd for API hooking, DxWnd proxy loading (init.cpp) and exception handling.
  * [DxWrapper](https://github.com/elishacloud/dxwrapper): Includes code to create wrapper dlls and resets the display adapter.
+ * [GetComputerManufacturer](http://www.rohitab.com/discuss/topic/35915-win32-api-to-get-system-information/): Includes code from rohitab.com to get the computer vendor and model.
+ * [GetFileVersionInfo ](https://stackoverflow.com/a/940743): Includes code from stackoverflow.com for getting the version of a PE file.
  * [GetFunctionAddress](http://www.rohitab.com/discuss/topic/40594-parsing-pe-export-table/): Includes code from rohitab.com to parse the PE export table.
  * [MemoryModule](https://github.com/fancycode/MemoryModule): Includes code for loading libraries from memory.
  * [Nemesis2000 Fog Fix](http://ps2wide.net/pc.html#sh2): Includes the full binary file for fog fix by Nemesis2000.
  * [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader): Includes code for loading ASI plugins.
  * [Widescreen Fix](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/sh2): Includes the full binary file for the Widescreen Fix by [ThirteenAG](https://github.com/ThirteenAG) and [AeroWidescreen](https://github.com/AeroWidescreen).

+### Development
+This project is written in C++ using Microsoft Visual Studio Community 2015.

+The project uses the Windows 10 SDK and WDK.
+The exact version required can be seen in the project properties in Visual Studio.

 Thanks for stopping by!